Living in Minnesota!

 Saint Cloud is near the boundary between the farmlands of southern Minnesota and the woodlands of the northern part of the state.
 Southern and southwestern Minnesota are made up of mostly small, rural communities and lots of farms.
 If you drive down the rural roads there, you will pass by endless miles of farm fields.
 In the summer, most are planted with corn or soy beans.
 Around Saint Cloud, there are still quite a few farms.
 In addition to growing corn and soy beans, there are also some dairy farms as well as many farms that raise chickens and turkeys.
 We have large poultry processing plants in the area, so they don't have to transport the chickens and turkeys very far when they are ready to be processed for the grocery store.

 In addition to the farm industry, Saint Cloud has many other industries as well.
-Bankers Systems, which offers financial products and services, has its national headquarters here.
-Other large employers include New Flyer Industries (which manufactures buses), Frigidaire (they make refrigerators and freezers), Fingerhut (a national mail-order company), Coborn's, Inc. (grocery stores) and CentraCare Health Systems (regional medical facilities including Saint Cloud Hospital).
+Large employers in the Saint Cloud area include New Flyer Industries (which manufactures buses), Electrolux North America (home appliances), Arctic Cat (snowmobiles), Fingerhut (a national mail-order company), Coborn's, Inc. (grocery stores) and CentraCare Health Systems (regional medical facilities including Saint Cloud Hospital).
 We also have many granite quarries in the area.
 The granite industry used to be more prominent than it is now, and Saint Cloud was once known as the "Granite City."
-There is a large state university in Saint Cloud (Saint Cloud State University) and two private colleges nearby, The College of Saint Benedict and Saint John's University, where I teach, as well as Saint Cloud Technical College.
+There is a large state university in Saint Cloud (Saint Cloud State University) and two private colleges nearby, The College of Saint Benedict and Saint John's University, where I taught for 36 years, as well as Saint Cloud Technical & Community College.

-Even in today's economy, Minnesota has a relatively low unemployment rate.
-So, many people move to here to find a job.
-Perhaps that is why Minnesota is one of the few Midwestern states whose population is growing faster than the overall national average.
-Our current state population is about 4.9 million.
-More than half of this population live in the Twin Cities Area (Minneapolis, Saint Paul, and the surrounding suburbs) where the national headquarters of many large corporations are located, including General Mills (Cheerios, Wheeties, Betty Crocker, etc.), Honeywell (everything from Prestone Antifreeze to cell phones), Northwest Airlines, Pillsbury (food products), and 3 M (Scotch Tape and Post-it Notes plus many other products), Target Corporation (consumer goods retailer, Best Buy Corporation (electronics products retailer), Medtronic (medical devices and technology), Polaris Industries (snowmobiles and ATVs). and Anderson Windows and Doors (the largest manufacturer of windows and doors in North America).
+Even in today's economy, Minnesota has a relatively low unemployment rate (currently about 4.7%).
+So, many people move here to find a job.
+Perhaps that is why Minnesota is one of the few Midwestern states where the population is growing faster than the overall national average.
+Our current state population is about 5.3 million.
+More than half of Minnesotans live in the Twin Cities area (Minneapolis, Saint Paul, and the surrounding suburbs).
+The national headquarters of many large corporations are located there, including General Mills (Cheerios, Wheaties, Betty Crocker, etc.), Honeywell (everything from Prestone Antifreeze to cell phones), Pillsbury (food products), 3 M (Scotch Tape and Post-it Notes plus many other products), Target Corporation (consumer goods retailer, Best Buy Corporation (electronics products retailer), Medtronic (medical devices and technology), Polaris Industries (snowmobiles and ATVs). and Anderson Windows and Doors (the largest manufacturer of windows and doors in North America).

-The Twin Cities are also the entertainment and cultural center of the upper midwest and offer theaters, orchestras, museums (including the Minnesota Children's Museum, The Science Museum of Minnesota, and the Minneapolis Institute of Arts), as well as professional sports.
+The Twin Cities are also the entertainment and cultural center of the upper Midwest and offer theaters, orchestras, and museums (including the Minnesota Children's Museum, The Science Museum of Minnesota, and the Minneapolis Institute of Arts), as well as professional sports.
 The main campus of the University of Minnesota is located in the Twin Cities, and our state capital is in Saint Paul.
-That's where our governor, Tim Pawlenty, spends much of his time.
+That's where our governor, Mark Dayton, spends much of his time.
 Of course, the Mall of America is located in the Twin Cities suburb of Bloomington.
 The Mall of America is the largest indoor shopping center in the country.

 You probably know that the Mississippi River starts here in Minnesota.
 There's a state park where it begins called Itasca.
 The river is so narrow there that a person can almost jump across it.
 You probably also know that Minnesota borders Lake Superior's north shore.
 The city of Duluth in the northeastern part of the state is a major Great Lakes shipping port.
 That's where the taconite iron ore that's mined on the Mesabi iron range, which is just north of Duluth, is shipped to destinations were it can be made into steel.